-- (1) Mr. Proehl's bonus for 2021 was remunerated in fully vested stock options.
-All stock options are granted pursuant to our 2021 Plan.
-Ms. Van Hoose and Dr. Nardo's bonuses for 2021 were paid in cash.
-No bonuses were paid for 2022. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock option awards granted during 2021.
+- (1) Bonuses earned for 2024 will be paid in 2025. - (2) Bonuses earned for 2023 were paid in January 2024. - (3) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock option awards granted during 2024 and 2023.
 These amounts have been computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of this amount are described in Notes 7 to our financial statements included elsewhere in this document.
-This amount does not reflect the actual economic value that will be realized by the executives upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) Ms. Van Hoose joined Dermata in September 2021.
+Assumptions used in the calculation of this amount are described in Note 7 to our financial statements.
+This amount does not reflect the actual economic value that will be realized by the executives upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (4) These option awards outstanding as of December 31, 2023, were cancelled for no consideration in February 2024.
+The Company did not award any replacement stock options. - (5) Includes the option awards outstanding as of December 31, 2023, that were cancelled for no consideration in February 2024.

-Employment Arrangements with our Named Executive Officers
+Employment Agreements with Our Named Executive Officers